 Face-to-face communication has become the exception rather than the norm with most people today communicating using email and texts.

-But OPPD is working to maintain that personal connection between the utility and its project partners with the launch of a builder and developer coordination committee.
+But OPPD is working to maintain that personal connection with its project partners by launching a builder and developer coordination committee.

 The new committee is a way for area developers and builders – think office parks, housing subdivisions and apartment complexes – to come together and get their schedules and projects on the same page.

 Twenty years ago, OPPD formed a utility coordination group made up of representatives from the utility, construction firms, project engineers and the city and county.
 This group meets monthly to discuss work schedules and projects such as road-widening projects.